Iowa First-Time Home Buyer: 2023 Programs and Grants

 First-time home buyer loans in Iowa

-If you’re a first-time home buyer in Iowa with a 20% down payment, you can get a conventional loan with a low interest rate.
-And you never have to pay for private mortgage insurance (PMI).
+If you’re a first-time home buyer in Iowa with a 20% down payment, you can get a conventional loan with a low interest rate and no private mortgage insurance (PMI).

 • Conventional 97: From Freddie Mac or Fannie Mae.
 3% down payment and 620 minimum FICO score.
 You can usually stop paying mortgage insurance after a few years once you reach 20% home equity